Phoenix-070/mern-personal-finance-tracker/README.md

 Contributions are welcome!
 Feel free to submit issues or pull requests.

 ---
+## ⚖️ License
+This project is licensed under the MIT License.

 ### 🔥 **Let me know if you need modifications!** 🚀